-395. Emergency Medical Care (5).
+395. Emergency Medical Care (3).

 This course is designed to stress the methods of giving first aid in case of accident or illness.
 This course is also designed to guide the student in ways and means of promoting safety consciousness for accident prevention.
-An indepth knowledge of emergency first aid procedures with special emphasis on practical application and CPR techniques are included.
+An indepth knowledge of emergency first aid procedures with special emphasis on practical applications and CPR techniques are included.
 Each student will be issued his/her CPR certification by completing the course.

-Fundamentals of Athletic Training (5).
-Pr.
-Sophomore standing or Department Approval.
+397. Fundamentals of Athletic Training (5), Pr., Soph. or dept. approval.